 Louisiana Criminal Statute of Limitations Laws: Related Resources

 Criminal charges are a very serious matter, and criminal statutes can vary depending on the crime and on the jurisdiction.
 If you or someone you know has been charged with a crime, you can contact a Louisiana criminal defense attorney in your area to schedule a consultation.
-You can also visit FindLaw’s Criminal Law Basics for more introductory information on this topic.
+You can also visit FindLaw's Criminal Law Basics for more introductory information on this topic.

 Louisiana's statute of limitations laws can greatly impact your criminal case.
 Since the timelines can be difficult to follow, you should seek help from an experienced attorney who can apply their expertise of criminal law to the details of your case.
 Get started today by speaking with a Louisiana criminal defense attorney near you.